ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingclusters.md

 {{site.data.keyword.attribute-definition-list}}

-# Adding clusters to vCenter Server single-zone instances
+# Adding clusters to vCenter Server instances
 {: #vc_addingclusters}

 You can add clusters to VMware vCenter Server® instances to expand the compute and storage capacity.
 Within a cluster, you can manage VMware ESXi™ servers for better resource allocation and high availability.

-## Before you add clusters to vCenter Server single-zone instances
+## Before you add clusters to vCenter Server instances
 {: #vc_addingclusters-before}

 * Adding clusters to vCenter Server instances with VMware vSphere® 6.5 is not supported.